Work on one of these DIY Raised Bed Ideas in your garden to improve productivity and harvest you could never have before!

 Birds and sometimes cats and dogs can be a problem, and to prevent them, you can cover the raised bed with wire mesh or whatever you find appropriate.

 5. Hay Bale Raised Bed

 Certainly one of the best DIY raised bed ideas to follow.
 Bale of wheat or alfalfa straws are used to create walls of raised beds.
 They decompose relatively quickly and provide nutrition to plants.
-You can read an informative article on how to make a straw bale raised bed on Bonnie Plants.
+You can read an informative article on how to make a straw bale raised bed on Green living Ideas.

 6. Concrete Blocks Raised Bed